5 Common Questions About Sperm Quality

-Sperm quality is the measure of the overall health of the total number of sperm cells present in the ejaculate.
-Sperm quality helps to determine their ability to accomplish fertilization and maintain male fertility.
+Sperm quality is a measure of the overall health of sperm cells in the ejaculate.
+Sperm quality helps to determine their ability to accomplish fertilization.

-When a couple struggles with conceiving, when evaluating the male sperm quality is often one of the first parameters investigated by doctors.
-Some medical experts recommend checking it even before testing your female partner, because evaluating sperm is generally less invasive than testing female fertility.
+When a couple is trying to conceive, evaluating sperm quality is often one of the first parameters investigated.
+Some medical experts recommend checking it even before testing your female partner, because evaluating sperm is less invasive than testing female fertility.

 This article will be a brief overview of sperm quality and its relationship with male infertility.

-Sperm quality is a broad term and includes all the vital features of sperm cells, except for their count.
-Different from the count, the sperm quality helps to evaluate whether or not the cells are healthy enough to cause pregnancy.
+Sperm quality is a broad term and includes all the vital features of sperm cells.
+It’s different from the sperm count, because it doesn’t just give a number.
+Sperm quality helps to evaluate whether or not the sperm cells are healthy enough to fertilize an egg.
 When considering sperm quality, these are the characteristics that are evaluated:

-Sperm motility represents the ability of sperm to move in a way that reaches fertilization.
-For a high sperm quality, more than 40% of your sperm cells should have forward progression.
+Sperm motility is the ability of sperm to swim forward to reach an egg and fertilize it.
+For the best chance of conception, more than 40% of sperm cells in a sample should have normal forward motility.

-Asthenozoospermia (inadequate motile sperm) dampens this quality and results in male infertility.
+Asthenozoospermia (inadequate motile sperm) decreases sperm quality and may increase the risk of male infertility.

-According to research, increasing age is a major culprit in DNA fragmentation.
-This is why the late age of first-time parents (both male and female) has become a significant factor in increasing infertility.
+Increasing age is a major factor in DNA fragmentation.
+This is why the advanced age of parents (both male and female) may increase the risk of infertility.

 Semen analysis is an excellent initial test for investigating sperm quality.
-It allows you a peek into your sperm motility and morphology.
+It allows you to take a peek at your sperm’s count, motility, and morphology.

 You can take a semen analysis test at home using an in-home testing kit.
-Ensure that you abstain from sexual intercourse or ejaculation 3 to 5 days before taking this test because it can slightly vary the results.
+It may help to abstain from sexual intercourse or ejaculation for 3 to 5 days before taking the test to give you the most accurate results.

 Does Semen Have A Role In Sperm Quality?